 All actors sending information to (or receiving information from) the overarching information-sharing domain should commit to such a CCoC.
-Signatories would then receive a digital key/ID giving them permission to access the data-sharing infrastructure.
+Signatories would then receive a digital key/ID giving them permission to access the shared infrastructure.
 Such an 'actor certificate' should accompany all digital interactions with or within the information-sharing system.
 It thereby establishes a solid foundation for trust in the information-sharing system operation.

-The CCoC should provide authoritative guidance on what data can be shared, with what quality and accuracy, and what data usage principles should be applied.
+Eventually, the CCoC should provide authoritative guidance on what data can be shared, with what quality and accuracy, and what data usage principles should be applied.
 Data elements with valid (digital) signatures boost all actors' confidence (sharers and receivers) in the data quality and its origin, delivering greater transparency and overall trust in the exchange.
-The outcome would see the information-sharing domain transformed into a dedicated trust domain (see Figure 3), established under the guidance of the national ITS authority.
+The outcome would see the information-sharing domain transformed into a dedicated trust domain (see Figure 3).